Brad Bennett's 5 favourite things of 2023

 PC living room gaming

-I’ve done a fair amount of gaming this year, and for the first time, I’ve done 90 percent of it from my PC attached to my TV in the living room.
+I’ve done a fair amount of gaming this year, and for the first time, 90 percent of it has been from my PC attached to my TV in the living room.
 I’ve been a PC gamer for a while, but adding some wheels to make it easy to cart between my office and my living room has been a game changer.
 I also built a beater PC early on in the year that I used for a few months, but my lust for better graphics has made me sideline that PC and move back to my original gaming build.

 Adding in the official Xbox controller dongle has made connecting controllers a breeze, and lately, I’ve even been testing out some Mac gaming in the living room with Baldur’s Gate 3.